Caribbean reef octopus: Intelligence

 Octopus briareus, like most other octopuses, is one of the most intelligent of all invertebrates (see cephalopod intelligence).
 The octopus's ability to remember where a foe resides and then avoid it is considered to be an intelligence trait.
 The Caribbean reef octopus has also been known to learn from others of the same species and some have disguised themselves as algae or coconuts to avoid predatory detection.
 This octopus, while not considered very aggressive, will show cannibalistic qualities if individuals are kept too close to one another in captivity.
-It has been seen hunting cannibalisticly in the daytime in the wild off St Vincent.
+It has been seen hunting others of its species in the daytime in the wild off St Vincent.